NandishShetty20/N26_api_device_assignment/README.md

 ## Test Execution

+Before the execution of device test cases, we need to change the deviceName value in lib/systeminit/systeminit.rb file.
+To get the device name we need to have the emulator running using AVD manager.
+Run ```adb devices``` command in the terminal and get the devicename.
+In case of a real device USB debugging should be enabled and the device must be connect to the execution machine.
+Run the same command as mentioned and update the devicename in the .rb file.

 From the root folder run command ``` cucumber --profile api``` to run api tests(Make sure the api playground app is running on the local machine)
 From the root folder run command ``` cucumber --profile device``` to run device specific tests From the root folder run command ``` cucumber --profile complete``` to run api and device tests